 A settlement typically includes:

 A driver who was severely injured may have a higher settlement value than someone who was not injured.
 In certain cases of extreme negligence, a lawyer may be able to argue for punitive damages on behalf of their client.
 Jason McMinn secured $10,000 in punitive damages in a recent dog bite case.
-This compensation goes above and beyond the insurance maximum.
+Compensation beyond the insurance maximum when damages go beyond just “negligence.”

 How do you prove distracted driving?